Ajay-Research-Lab/Docker/Python/README.md

 ## Run the image
 A run script has been provided to help easily start the image.
 More instructions have been provided below for different OS.
 The images have been compiled as a multi-platform image and docker desktop will automatically pull the image appropriate to your platform.

+- You can use jupyter notebook by using the command `run-jupyter`
+- You can use python using the command `python`

 ### MacOS / Linux
 - Install docker desktop (https://www.docker.com/products/docker-desktop).
 - Start the desktop client.